Pesticide Private Applicator Certification (PA)

 In accordance with state regulation 22a-66-5(e), if your address changes, you must notify the Pesticide Management Program within 30 days.

 The private applicator certificate must be renewed prior to the expiration date that appears on the certificate.
-Renewal information will be mailed to private applicators prior to the expiration of the certificate.
+Renewal information will be E-mailed to private applicators prior to the expiration of the certificate.

 Annual Pesticide Use Summary Reports

 Private pesticide applicators are required to maintain records with respect to each use of restricted use pesticides.
-This requirement includes submitting an annual Private Applicator Restricted Use Pesticide Summary Report (Word Form; PDF Form; PDF Instructions).
-DEEP may refuse to renew certification of an applicator for failure to submit this report.
-The Restricted Use Pesticide Summary report may be submitted electronically at: firstname.lastname@example.org.
+This requirement includes submitting an annual Private Applicator Restricted Use Pesticide Summary Report.
+This report must be submitted through the elicense.ct.gov online portal.

 Department of Energy and Environmental Protection